DejiADEPETU/mermaidfun/README.md

 # mermaidfun
-[Second Draft: With scaled-back objectives aimed at submiting a basic working Game as proof of concept]
+[Second Draft: With scaled-back objectives aimed at submitting a basic working Game as proof of concept]
 ## Project Proposal
-### Due to the scope of the game as a whole, I objective is to build a proff of concept-game.
+### Due to the scope of the game as a whole, My objective is now to build a proof of concept-game.
 I propose to work on the following milestones.

+## Modified Objective;
+1. The [PLAYER1] objective is to collect treasurePoints while traversing an obstacle course.
+2. WINNING points are based on collated point and time spent against PLAYER2 or against the computer.
+3. Collision with creature[OBSTACLES] will reduce point while captured food will increase helth
+4. Winners are entered into the hall of fame: archived into the scoreRecords[recordKEEPER]
+5. Losers get to quit or try again [RepeatGAME]

 ## Wireframe
 #####Trimmed Down Version